stuartlynne/fitness_hrv/docs/README-Readiness.md

         return ra
 ```

-*Ra* will be calculated as iPa is being calculated and displayed in the HRM stat plot.
+*Ra* will be calculated as iPa is being calculated and will be displayed in the HRM stat plot.

 ### Implementation Note